skaya/angular-on-rails/README.md

 ```

 ### Sparkling of Angular components
-During integrating Angular 2 for Rails app, I ran into some interesting problem.
-The problem was about using Angular 2 within a static app that doesn't require the entire site to be rendered as a SPA (Single Page Application).
-Pages of my app are effectively static HTML (though they are rendered by Rails) and I needed to drop Angular components into the pages in places.
-There should not be routing on the Angular side at all.
-I needed to have a kind of mix of static content with dynamic angular components sprinkled within it.
+During integrating Angular 2 in Rails, I ran into some interesting problem.
+The problem was about using Angular 2 within a static app that doesn't require the entire web-site to be rendered as a SPA (Single Page Application).
+Pages of my app are effectively static HTMLs (though they are rendered by Rails) and I needed to drop Angular components into the pages in places.
+There should not be routing on  Angular side at all.
+I needed to have kind of mix of static content with dynamic angular components sprinkled within it.
 But Angular 2 revolves around the idea of all components live within the single root component.
 After a lot of digging, it turned out there is no clear way to implement this sprinkling.

-At first sight that looks possible by adding all of the components to the bootstraped array of `@NgModule` decorator which then passes to `platformBrowserDynamic()`.
+At first sight that looks possible by adding all components to `@NgModule.bootstrap` decorator which is then passed to `platformBrowserDynamic()`.
 And that works well when all component's selectors are present on a page.
-However, if you don’t have all bootstrapped components on the page, you see the error `EXCEPTION: The selector “comp2" did not match any elements`.
-This error will be thrown when some component is not found on the page because all bootstraped components are required.
-At the same time, the Angular components are not rendered untill they haven't been bootstrapped.
+However, if at least one of them is not there, you see the error `EXCEPTION: The selector “comp2" did not match any elements`.
+This error will be thrown when a component is not found on a page because all bootstraped components are required.
+At the same time, an Angular component is not rendered untill it hasn't been bootstrapped.

 So it would be great to find a way to bootstrap components optionally.
 Unfortunately, Angular 2 doesn’t provide documented way to do that.
 Thus I had to write some helper to implement this conditional bootstrapping.
 This helper works with a list of all components, takes their selectors, checks whether some component is on the page using simple method `querySelector()` and then bootstraps the component if it's found.
 ``` js